MSA'S and HSA'S: SAME THING AND NOT JUST FOR SELF - EMPLOYED

 Savings, in a worst case scenario

 So.... you decide: co-pay plan charging you for services you might not use, or a plan whereby you pay a minimum premium and take responsibility for those things that are necessary expenses, and ultimately cost you less over the course of a year?
 How many times in the last five years has any one family member met a deductible?
 Less than one in 20 people will meet a deductible in any given calendar year and less than 50% of those meeting a deductible will hit their plan's out of pocket maximum.
 Think about it.

 How much do you want to pay for coverage?
 How much are you willing to be responsible for the "little stuff"?
-Insurance is meant to protect you against the unexpected.... you should budget for the litte stuff and insure for the big stuff.
-As of 2014, everything - deductible, any coinsurance, co-pays and prescriptions - counts toward the out of pocket maximum (doctor visit costs and prescriptions always did on HSA plans, but never did on co-pay plans).
+Insurance is meant to protect you against the unexpected.... you should budget for the little stuff and insure for the big stuff.
+As of 2014 and going forward, everything - deductible, any coinsurance, co-pays and prescriptions - counts toward the out of pocket maximum (doctor visit costs and prescriptions always did on HSA plans, but never did on co-pay plans).
 You will save more money in the long run, even in a worst-case scenario - in fact, especially in a worst case scenario!
 See article titled "All About the Numbers."